-When implementing a solar lighting system, an important consideration to make is whether it will be an on-grid or off-grid solution.
-The key difference between the two is that an on-grid system is connected to the local utility network, often referred to as grid-tied, and the off-grid solution is stand alone.
+When implementing a solar lighting system, an important consideration to make is whether it will be an Hybrid or off-grid solution.
+The key difference between the two is that an Hybrid system is connected to the local utility network, often referred to as grid-tied, and the off-grid solution is stand alone.

 LIGMAN Solar Lighting Systems are provided as standard with an off-grid system.
 Independent of the local power network, off-grid lighting is completely reliant on the electricity stored in its batteries that have been charged by solar energy.